apache/arrow/docs/source/format/FlightSql.rst

 session token:  Consider that the lifespan and semantics of a session should make sense for any additional uses, e.g. CloseSession would also invalidate any authentication context persisted via the session context.
+A session may be initiated upon a nonempty (or empty) SetSessionOptions call, or at any other time of the server's choosing.

 ``SetSessionOptions``
 Set server session option(s) by name/value.